 5. Secure a Location for Your Business

-When starting a computer repair business, the first step is to find a business location.
+When starting a computer repair business, or a commercial computer repair business, the first step is to find a business location.
 The best place for a computer repair business is in an area with many companies and people.
 A busy area will bring in more customers.
 It would help if you also looked for a location that is easy to get to and has plenty of parking.
 You can rent a space or buy a property.
 If you purchase a property, make sure it is zoned for commercial use.

 6. Register Your Computer Repair Business with the IRS